non_randomness#

 non_randomness(G, k=None, weight='weight')[source]#

-The first returned value nr is the sum of non-randomness values of all edges within the graph (where the non-randomness of an edge tends to be small when the two nodes linked by that edge are from two different communities).
+The first value \(R_G\) is the sum of non-randomness values of all edges within the graph (where the non-randomness of an edge tends to be small when the two nodes linked by that edge are from two different communities).

-The second computed value nr_rd is a relative measure that indicates to what extent graph G is different from random graphs in terms of probability.
-When it is close to 0, the graph tends to be more likely generated by an Erdos Renyi model.
+The second value \(R_G^*\) is a relative measure that indicates to what extent G is different from a random graph in terms of probability.
+The closer it is to 0, the higher the likelihood the graph was generated by an Erdős–Rényi model.

 Parameters: